ssuleyma/PersonalityAnalysis/README.md

-# InsideOut
+# Personality Analysis - Human Resources
-- Analysis of personalities based on transcripts.
+- Analysis of personalities based on interview transcripts of celebrities.
+- The results of analysis indicate that interview trascripts can be utilized to understand soft skills of canditates during hiring process.
 - The project is built in Watson Studio.
 It is recommended to sign up for <a href="https://www.ibm.com/cloud/watson-studio">Watson Studio</a> for free since it enables easy access to Watson API's and other tools.

 ### To Run Locally
 - Acquire <a href="https://www.ibm.com/watson/services/personality-insights/">Watson Personality Insights</a> api key.
 - Visualize using <a href="https://www.ibm.com/products/cognos-analytics">IBM Cognos Analytics</a>.